Arthur Lismer: Group of Seven and afterwards

 Between 1940 and 1950, he travelled in the summertime to the east coast of Canada to paint.
 He particularly liked to paint fishermen`s gear on the docks of Cape Breton Island, Nova Scotia.

 In 1951, a retrospective exhibition of Lismer's work, originating at the Art Gallery of Toronto, traveled in an abbreviated version to the Art Gallery of Greater Victoria, the Vancouver Art Gallery and the University of British Columbia Fine Arts Gallery and may have influenced him to take his first trip to the West Coast in the summer of that year.
 Using Galiano Island as a base, he explored Pender and Saltspring Islands, as well as Victoria and Long Beach on Vancouver Island.

-Several members of the Group of Seven including Lismer became members of the Canadian Group of Painters in 1933.
-In 1962, he received the Canada Council Medal for his contribution to Canadian art.
-In 1967, he was made a Companion of the Order of Canada.

-Lismer died on March 23, 1969, in Montreal, Quebec, and was buried alongside other members of the original Seven at the McMichael Canadian Art Collection Grounds.
+Lismer died on March 23, 1969, in Montreal, Quebec, and was buried alongside other members of the original Seven on the grounds of the McMichael Canadian Art Collection.